calvinballing/calvinballing.github.io/_posts/2017-04-15-Post-ApocalypticLotR.md

 Wizards
 =======
 What do we know of the magic of wizards?
-Gandalf really does seem to be quite an impotent wizard.
+Gandalf really does seem to be quite the impotent wizard.
 His wizardry consists of such things as reading books (a rather scientific thing to do), launching fireworks (gunpowder is not such an advanced concept, especially if you are one of the few people who spends time in a library), fighting a Balrog (potentially a pre-arranged stunt), escaping Orthanc with the help of the Eagles (we only have his word to go on here).

 Saruman, who has worked together with Gandalf, also knows how to use explosives, and puts them to great effect at Helm's Deep.